Skip to main content

 MS SQL Job

-For more information on the MS SQL Job type, refer to Fields for MS SQL Job in the Concepts online help.
+For the field reference, see Fields for MS SQL Job in the Concepts online help.

 Defining MS SQL Job to Monitor until Completion

-The following is an example of a MS SQL Server Agent job to monitor only when the MS SQL Server Agent job is running:
+The SQL Agent monitors the job only while the SQL Server Agent job is running.

 Defining MS SQL Job to Monitor while Job Runs